 University of Rhode Island biomedical engineering students have created these projects and more as part of a cutting-edge class about a field that is revolutionizing the business market and healthcare industry: wearable technology.

 “The Wearable Internet of Things,” taught by Kunal Mankodiya, an assistant professor of biomedical engineering at URI and director of URI’s Wearable Biosensing Laboratory, is sparking projects that are creative, innovative and, in many cases, commercially viable.
+Joshua Gyllinsky, a graduate student researcher, is also helping to teach the class.

 “Our students are designing incredible wearable technologies,” says Mankodiya.
 “I’m privileged to guide them along and help them flourish.”